denemorhun-nava/nava-qa-interview/README.md

 - Masked
 - 10 character limit
 - Only allows alpha characters and these special characters: `!@#$%`
-- typing in -secret- will unlock the dashboard
+- typing in *secret* will unlock the dashboard

 ### Page-level validations
 - Validations are performed when **Sign in** is clicked